raymondborkowski/4loop/CONTRIBUTING.md

 We use ESLint for syntax consistency, and the linting rules are included in this repository.
 Running `npm test` will check the linting rules as well.
 Please make sure your code has no linting errors before submitting a pull request.

 `eslint . --fix` will also automatically fix any linting errors.

+We use travis to ensure all commits pass testing and linting.